naeemAbdul-Aziz/naeemAbdul-Aziz/README.md

 🔭 Current Focus

-Building robust web applications with Django and Flask.
+Building robust web applications with Django and Flask

 Integrating AI and LLMs into practical projects.

 Mastering the art of clean, efficient code.

 📚 Learning Journey

 🏫 Computer Science at University of Ghana

 📊 Side courses in advanced web development and AI applications

 💡 "The only way to learn a new programming language is by writing programs in it." - Dennis Ritchie